cure/GETEvidenceReportHTML/README.md

-# GETEvidenceReportHTML
+GET-Evidence HTML Report
+---

-Arvados job to produce an HTML report from the GET-Evidence JSON report
+Generate an HTML report from an input JSON report.